oleg-shilo/shell-x/README.md

 ## Limitations

-* When user right-click a file and the plugin is loaded for the very first time there is a noticable delay (~3-5 seconds) before the menu pops up.
-This is a Windows Explorer one off limititation and any subsequent right-clicks bring context menu instantly.
+* When the user right-clicks a file and the plugin is loaded for the very first time there is a noticeable delay (~3-5 seconds) before the menu pops up.
+This is a Windows Explorer one-off limitation and any subsequent right-clicks bring the context menu instantly.